chorobikmichal/To-Do-List-App/README.md

 ![bez nazwy-12](https://user-images.githubusercontent.com/24882037/29999449-ab786fe6-9016-11e7-9755-3dcea0fc02f5.jpg)

 ## Deleting
 In order to delete a cell select it.
-Once selected you can delete it by clicking the delete button shown on the image below
+Once selected you can delete it by clicking the delete button shown on the image below.

 ![bez nazwy-20](https://user-images.githubusercontent.com/24882037/29999528-35f0044c-901a-11e7-97d1-953008cbe26c.jpg)